andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 **Roles and Responsibilities:**

 Produced By:
-    Business Analyst: Oversees the design of business processes and organizational changes.
+    Business Analyst: Oversees the design of business processes and organisational changes.
-    Technical Coordinator: Ensures the design and integrity of the technical aspects of the solution.
+    Technical Coordinator: Ensures the design and integrity of the solution's technical aspects.
 Produced For:
-    Solution Development Team: Utilizes the framework to build the solution.
+    Solution Development Team: Utilises the framework to build the solution.
 Approved By:
     Business Visionary: Ensures the solution delivers the required business change.
     Project Manager: Ensures the project delivers its intended products.

 # Development Approach Definition

 The Development Approach Definition is a dynamic document outlining the tools, techniques, customs, practices, and standards for the evolutionary development of a solution.
-It also details how the quality of the solution will be assured, including strategies for testing and review.
+It also details how the solution's quality will be assured, including strategies for testing and review.

 **Roles and Responsibilities:**